Atlas, a World of Warcraft instance map browser

 3rd Parties Atlas Plugins

 Atlas has a built-in plugin system allowing for the easy addition of map packs.
-In fact, Atlas ships with five of these plugins (for battlegrounds, dungeon locations, flight points, scenarios, and outdoor raid bosses).
+In fact, Atlas ships with 6 of these plugins (for class order halls, battlegrounds, dungeon locations, flight points, scenarios, and outdoor raid bosses).
 If you're interested in making your own Atlas map pack, we suggest you start with one of these four as a guide.
 You can contact us or post on the Atlas forums if you need help, however we suggest you do as much research as possible beforehand.
-Furthermore, there are several Atlas plugins that do more than simply provide additional maps.
+Furthermore, there are several Atlas plugins developed and maintained by other author teams that do more than simply provide additional maps.

 - AtlasLoot provides a loot table for each boss